Azure-Samples/openai-end-to-end-baseline/README.md

      echo APP_GATEWAY_LISTENER_CERTIFICATE_APPSERV: $APP_GATEWAY_LISTENER_CERTIFICATE_APPSERV
      ```

-1. Set the deployment location to one with available quota in your subscription.
+1. Set the deployment location to one that [supports availability zones](https://learn.microsoft.com/azure/reliability/availability-zones-service-support) and has available quota.

-   The location you choose must [support availability zones](https://learn.microsoft.com/azure/reliability/availability-zones-service-support) as well.
+   TODO: Verify for Baseline (this is copy from Basic)

+   This deployment has been tested in the following locations: `australiaeast`, `eastus`, `eastus2`, `francecentral`, `japaneast`, `southcentralus`, `swedencentral`, `switzerlandnorth`, or `uksouth`.
+You might be successful in other locations as well.

    ```bash
    LOCATION=eastus2